fuzeblocks/HomePlugin/README.md

 - ENGLISH
 - SPANISH

-Language loading uses an enum (`Language.valueOf(...)`) and falls back to FRENCH if invalid.
-Customization is provided through shipped language YML files (and update/merge commands).
+Language loading uses an enum (`Language.valueOf(...)`) and falls back to FRENCH if an invalid value is provided.
+Customization is supported through shipped language YAML files; use the `/lang` commands to update/merge or switch languages.

 ---